pixaful/pixafulversion2/site/content/portfolio/full-wax.md

 ## Aircraft Detailing Company required Website + Rankings

-This is our third website design with The Full Wax as we have been working with the company for a number of years.
+This is our third web development project with The Full Wax.
+We have been working with the company for a number of years.

-What originally began as a flash website and has been transported into an easy to manage, lightning fast Wordpress website which loads very quickly and holds a first page ranking in Google for a number of keywords.
+What originally began as a flash website has been developed into an easy to manage, lightning fast Wordpress website.

+The website loads very quickly and holds a first page ranking in Google for a number of keywords.

 The client wanted to: